Filter by College:

 Leonard was born on January 12, 1948, at Salem Memorial Hospital to Howard and Doris Snodgrass.
 He attended Dever Conner School and graduated from Albany High School in 1966.
 He attended Chemeketa Community College and then transferred to Simpson Bible College in San Francisco in 1967, studying music.
 In 1970 he transferred to the University of Oregon to finish his music education.

 Leonard helped his dad on their mint farm while growing up.
 He also helped neighbors on their farms working 12-hour shifts.
 He learned a lot about machinery, how to fix things and enjoyed working on his 1966 VW bug!
 He always knew how to help others with his abilities.
+After finishing at the University of Oregon he moved to Salem and worked at Willamette University until his retirement.
+His first love was calling and cueing for square dances, and especially inspiring and teaching new dancers.
+He traveled to different clubs and met many new friends.

 He leaves behind his brother Ralph of Fairbanks, Alaska, stepsister Alice of Minnetonka, Minnesota, daughter Jennifer of Phoenix, Arizona, son Greg (Micah) of Houston Texas and grandsons Tate and Tyler.